improvein/personal-cryptofolio/README.md

 * The only contact with the "outside world" is for price retrieval from price sources like exchanges.
 But in those cases, nothing from your portfolio is revelead except for the coin for which you want to fetch the price.
 * The App can be protected with a PIN.
 * Data is stored non-encrypted in the device. (see [future features](https://github.com/improvein/personal-cryptofolio/issues)).<br/>
-  However, the isolation the OS provides protects you from other apps trying to access it in most cases.
+  However, the isolation the modern OS provides protects you from other apps trying to access it in most cases.

 ## Contribute
 You are more than welcome to contribute!